yashveerjain/Fundamentals-Of-Robotics/README.md

 ### 1. University of Michigan (ROB 530) Course Projects
 - [**Homework 7 (ROB 530)**](cpp/umich_rob530/homework-07):
   - 📌 Explored advanced SLAM techniques as part of Homework 7 in the Robotics course, utilitzed **Factor Graph Optimization Technique** to optimize the estimation/localization problem.
+  -  Uses GTSAM - Batch Optimization and Increcment SAM method to get the localization and mapping correct.

 ## 2. MPC Controller for simple Linear System
   - [**MPC**](cpp/control/mpc):